fubarhouse/ansible-role-compass/README.md

 ## Example Playbook

 ```
-  - { role: fubarhouse.ruby, when: '"ruby" in installed_extras' }
+  - { role: fubarhouse.ruby }
 ```

 ## Installation

-  * Add "ruby" to the installed_extras variable in your config.yml file to use this role with the playbook example above.
-  * Override fubarhouse_ruby.packages variable with one with the structure listed above in your config.yml to install a list of gems instead of the default value of that array.
+* Add the RVM role to your playbook.
+* Modify above variables as desired.

 ## License

 MIT / BSD

 ## Author Information

 This role was created in 2015 by [Karl Hepworth](https://twitter.com/fubarhouse).

-  This role was redeveloped in 2016  by [Karl Hepworth](https://twitter.com/fubarhouse).